QuentinRa/blog.quentinra.dev/games/unity/editor/_old.md

 <hr class="sl">

 ## Build game

-It's release time 🚀?
-When you picked your unity version, you picked the platforms that you can target.
-If you didn't, you can go inside the unity hub, then "install", right-click on your unity, and add modules.

 Inside Unity, before building something, let's first configure our game.
 Go to `Edit > Project Settings > Player`.
 You could also find the menu in `File > Build`, the bottom-left button "Player settings...".